 I have gotten VERY behind on posting reviews, both on books for my Summer Reading List (spoiler, I didn’t get to them all) and NetGalley books.
 This post will focus on the books I have read and reviewed for NetGalley; I’ll do another one on the Summer Reading List (mostly poetry and nonfiction.
 Does anyone have any tips on making oneself settle down and focus on fiction?
 I just can’t seem to do it anymore!)

 Queen of All Mayhem by Dane Hucklebridge: 3 stars: Other than her name, and that she was an outlaw, I knew nothing of Belle Starr going into this book.
 The “Wild West” isn’t a subject I have spent much time on, so really, other than the names of the outlaws that made headlines and therefore history, I’m pretty ignorant of this entire piece of American history.
 In Queen of All Mayhem, Dane Hucklebridge brings this era to life brilliantly. is writing is engaging, his storytelling concise, though there were a couple parts where there was a great deal of exposition that perhaps could have been condensed, but it was relevant to the society in which Belle Starr lived.
 Hucklebridge takes his readers on Belle’s journey from a well-educated, cultured only daughter to her exploits as a Confederate spy, her rise to the title of Bandit Queen, and into what should have been her days of retirement and ease but were instead abruptly ended by an anonymous killer.
 Between her adventures she was a wife and mother, who longed for both the thrill of the heist and to hold her children close.
 Sadly, she had to send her son away to live with family for many years, and her daughter was in and out of Belle’s homes as well as family and friends’.
+Belle Starr is presented to readers as a multifaceted woman: intelligent, resourceful, sometimes foolhardy, loyal, always brave.
+She is a woman of legend, but Hucklebridge introduces readers to the woman behind the myth.

 Working the Roots by Amanda Bennett: 2 stars: I am disappointed to admit that I could not really get into this book.
 I do like Bennett’s writing style, and her words have impact as I feel they were meant to.
 Poetry is a personal journey, after all.
 I wonder if my lack of connection to this work may be generational: I feel that I am much older than Bennett, and while some experiences of womanhood are universal, others are wildly different.
 I do recommend Working the Roots as I believe what Amanda Bennett has to say is of value, and I am sure that other readers will not only fully appreciate her work but see themselves in her words.

+My Oceans by Christina Rivera: 2 stars: I was very much looking forward to Christina Rivera’s essay collection My Oceans.
+I was wondering if it might be similar in tone to Diane Ackerman’s or Elisabeth Tova Bailey’s writing.
+Sadly, I was disappointed.
+While Rivera has a wealth of knowledge to share, and has lived and worked in some incredible locations, her concerns for the environment appear to border on obsessive and are almost off-putting.
 Our planet is threatened; this is a fact proven by scientists.
 Climate change is destroying habitats and ecosystems, some may be beyond repair.
 The state of the planet is something everyone should be concerned about, and I do feel that everyone should do their part to preserve as many of our natural resources as possible.
 Thus, I and my family try to produce as little permanent waste as possible.
 We recycle; we reuse as much as we can.
 We are not perfect, and there is probably more we can do.
 I do wonder what kind of world my great grandchildren will inherit.
 I do not, however, wake up with nightmares about the micro plastics that are in my drinking water.
 I buy my children and grandchildren plastic brick building sets and do not flagellate myself with guilt for months after the fact.
+Christina Rivera is a talented writer, and her prose is well-worded.
+However, her anxiety absolutely leaps off the pages and takes attention away from her message.
+I finished her book, but it was a struggle, and felt a palpable sense of relief when I finished it.
+I do recommend this book, but I advise readers to step away from it every so often not because of the subject matter (though Rivera does share some truly gut-wrenching heartache and I honestly felt for her), but to just take a breather from her stress.

 Groceries by Nora Claire Miller: 1 star: I expected this book to be poems reflecting on one’s relationship to the items around us, perhaps an allegory of possessiveness or capitalism, based on the synopsis.
 Instead I am not sure what Miller is trying to convey.
 I read a great deal of poetry in all its forms, so abstract or found poetry is not unusual to me.
 This volume is too scattered, lines begin and end abruptly without any continuity; overall, it feels messy.
 I have said in other reviews that poetry is a personal art.
 I know Miller has a message she is attempting to convey, and in her own mind she was probably successful.
 Readers are left floundering and frustrated.